OliverSwift/Promys/README.md

 It's **NOT** like a Chromecast device, guests don't have to join hosts wifi network.
 It's suitable for companies that would like to offer easy screencasting to visitors and employees.
 It's more similar to Click&Share.
 I don't see a point using it at home, but, why not?

-Already made image is available on the web site (see below), so it should be very straightforward to setup a Pi3 out of the box and have an up and running system.
+An already made system image is available on the web site (see below), so it should be very straightforward to setup a Pi3 out of the box and have an up and running system.

 For the moment it is very basic but it can be extended with plenty of nifty features.
 Check out TODO/Ideas section for that and feel free to contribute.